Louisville City FC

 Louisville City Football Club is an American professional soccer club based in Louisville, Kentucky.
 The team plays in the USL Championship, which is currently the second tier of the American soccer pyramid.

 The club was founded in 2014 after Orlando City's USL team franchise rights were relocated to Louisville and played their first USL season in 2015.
 After reaching the Eastern Conference finals of the USL playoffs in both its first two seasons, the club went on to win the 2017 USL Cup in only its third season of existence.
 In 2018, they repeated as champions, becoming the first team to win back-to-back USL Cup championships.
-In 2019, they became the first team in USL history to play in three consecutive USL Cup Finals, but they fell just shy of their third championship.
+In 2019, they became the first team in USL history to play in three consecutive USL Cup Finals, but lost against Real Monarchs 1–3.